benjaminabruzzo/pipelineUSMA/README.md

 # Installing Ubuntu Gnome 16.04.4 and Ros Kinetic

+This may be a little crufty, but it'll get you started with my USMA repos

 	# Boot from flash drive
 	[check] Download update while installing gnome
 	[check] install third party software